 Space and Blues: The Visual Rhythm of Ming Cheng’s Exhibition Design

-When I was asked to design the visual identity of Rhythm is My Business, I understood from the beginning that this work was not only graphic design in a traditional sense.
-It was an act of framing.
+The exhibition design for Rhythm is My Business, created by Ming Cheng, grew from an understanding that the project was not only graphic in nature.
 It was a matter of how history would be encountered by the public.
-The question was how to create a visual language that supports the recognition of these women without flattening them into symbols or reintroducing the hierarchy that had obscured them in the first place.
+The challenge was how to create a visual language that supports the recognition of these women without flattening them into symbols or reintroducing the hierarchy that had obscured them in the first place.

-Working at the New York Public Library for the Performing Arts made this approach not only appropriate but necessary.
-The Library is a public institution with a direct mission: to hold culture in trust for everyone.
-This environment shapes how design functions.
+The New York Public Library for the Performing Arts provides the proper context for the cultural approach.
+As a public institution charged with holding culture in trust for everyone, the Library requires design that is clear and generous.
 It cannot be authoritarian.
 It cannot lecture.
 It must offer space for discovery.

-Our team worked closely across curatorial, archival, fabrication, and administrative departments to understand how the exhibition would be experienced.
-The design needed to speak clearly to visitors who might walk in by chance, and also offer nuance to scholars, musicians, students, and artists who come with existing knowledge.
-That balance was essential.
+The design team worked across curatorial, archival, fabrication, and administrative departments to understand how the exhibition would be experienced.
+The identity needed to speak clearly to visitors who might walk in by chance, and also offer nuance to scholars, musicians, students, and artists who come with existing knowledge.
 A public cultural institution is not a museum of static objects.
 It is a place where learning is ongoing, and understanding is layered.

 The artists highlighted in this exhibition each carried a world of influence.
 Billie Holiday changed the emotional vocabulary of singing.
 Mary Lou Williams shaped generations of musicians through composition, mentorship, and arrangement.
 Melba Liston developed horn arrangements that remain foundational to jazz orchestration.
 Ella Fitzgerald created a standard of vocal clarity and improvisation that remains unmatched.
 Betty Carter redefined the dynamics of phrasing and breath.
 Toshiko Akiyoshi built an entire orchestra around a personal vision that expanded the identity of jazz beyond national borders.
 These women did not simply participate.
 They created directions.

 The location of this exhibition in the heart of Lincoln Center carries a particular cultural significance.
-Lincoln Center is a symbolic center of American performing arts history.
-Presenting the exhibition here offers a visibility that integrates the contributions of these women into the ongoing cultural life of the city.
+As a symbolic center of American performing arts history, Lincoln Center provides a visibility that integrates the contributions of these women into the ongoing cultural life of the city.
 Visitors may come to hear the Philharmonic, to attend jazz performances, to see ballet, to study in the Library, or simply to walk through the plaza.
-They encounter the exhibition in a shared cultural commons.
-This invites recognition without ceremony.
-The exhibition becomes part of the daily movement.
-It becomes lived.
+They encounter the exhibition in a shared public space where it does not call attention to itself, but remains present as part of the everyday movement through the site.

-As the visual identity extended into banners, exterior signage, interior graphics, print materials, and digital communication, the intention was always to maintain clarity and dignity.
-Nothing in the design seeks attention through spectacle.
+As the visual identity extended into banners, exterior signage, interior graphics, print materials, and digital communication, the intention was to maintain clarity and dignity.
 The work seeks to be seen, but not through force.
-The presence is steady.
-It acknowledges the artists rather than speaking over them.
+The presence acknowledges the artists rather than speaking over them.

 Arts in one place.